Joe-Ferrara/Joe-Ferrara.github.io/_posts/2020-04-06-l-functions-vi.markdown

 comment_issue_id: 6
 ---

 The goal of this post is to state some background and say what my thesis is about.
-Unfortunately, in order to do this, the post must be very technical, and I assume a high level of mathematical background.
+In order to do this the post must be very technical, and I assume a high level of mathematical background.
 The reader has been warned.
-I do try to start out each section with a paragraph or two that gives an idea of what I'm talking about without needing much math background.
-I also continue the narrative and build off of what I've introduced in previous posts in this series on $L$-functions.
+I will start out each section with a paragraph or two that gives an idea of what I'm talking about without needing much math background though.
+I also continue the narrative and build off of what I've introduced in previous posts.

 # Artin $L$-functions